Distinguishing Between Concrete Spalling And Scaling

 Prolonged scaling and spalling can escalate repair costs and even necessitate complete replacement in severe cases.
 Protecting your concrete with ice melt that is safe for concrete and regular maintenance helps mitigate these risks.

-Environmental conditions play a significant role in the development of spalling and scaling.
-Understanding these factors can help you take preventative action.
+Environmental factors play a significant role in the development of spalling and scaling.

 Temperature Fluctuations